michaelsayala/splunk-boss-soc/investigating-ransomeware/README.md

 ![image17](https://github.com/michaelsayala/splunk-boss-soc/assets/110712766/06f7720e-c547-47c9-ac09-1984c1f5d8cd)

-- Since we have seen a suspicious image on that domain, check the FortiGate firewall for the data it captured from "mhtr.jpg":
+- To check the FortiGate firewall for the data it captured from the suspicious image "mhtr.jpg," you can use the following search query:

 ```
    index=botsv1 sourcetype=fgt_utm src=192.168.250.100 mhtr.jpg